FinlayCameroon/Assistant/README.md

 # Assistant with AI/ML/DEEPLEARNING
-A virtual assistant using carter api to handle everything to do with AI/ML/DeepLearning
+A virtual assistant using carter api/huggingface to handle everything to do with AI/ML/DeepLearning